jdoleary/Spellmasons/docs/TasksCurrent.md

 - Priest "run away" ai is broken
 - Fix robe losing color
 - wall: see abberant-wall.png
-- Bug: Grunts on level 4 of 0.7771387726829492 have attention marker when they definitely wont hit me next turn
 - Fix Polygon2 tests
 - Bug: Portal spawns when you prediction kill yourself on test level
 - Bug: Should sync portals when syncing units if all enemies are dead